 The metrics and parameters that you want to include in the view may also be present in a data remote (cloud storage or another location outside the Git repo).
 If you want to include such data in your views, then you will have to grant DVC Studio access to the data remote.

-described below.
-You can access these settings at any time after creating the
+You can configure a view's settings at any time after creating the view.
+For

-will need to do it after your view has been created.
-First, create your view
+do it after your view has been created.
+First, create your view without

-without specifying the data remotes.
-Once your view is created, open its
+specifying the data remotes.
+Once your view is created, open its settings.
+Open

-data remotes that are used in your DVC repo will be listed.
-Now, click on
+are used in your DVC repo will be listed.

 Note that DVC Studio uses the credentials only to read plots/metrics files if they are not saved into Git.
 It does not access any other data in your remote storage.
 And you do not need to provide the credentials if any DVC data remote in not used in your Git repository.